ShivendraTrivedi/Wildlife-trading-poaching/README.md

 # Wildlife-trading-poaching

-DevSpark Hackathon winning project
+DevSpark Hackathon winning project<br>
 This repository contains code and data for wildlife conservation projects.
 The code is written in Python and the data is stored in CSV files.

 # Team
 Shivendra Trivedi<br>
-Vedant Agrawal
+Vedant Agrawal<br>
 Naman Gupta

 # Code
 The code in this repository can be used to:

-Collect data on wildlife illegal trading
+Collect data on wildlife illegal trading<br>
-Analyze data to identify routs of trading
+Analyze data to identify routs of trading<br>
-Develop models to predict future trends in wildlife poaching Implement conservation strategies to protect wildlife populations
+Develop models to predict future trends in wildlife poaching<br>
+Implement conservation strategies to protect wildlife populations<br>

 # Steps to run project in local machine
 1. Clone the repository